liquinlab/elm-smile/docs/imagesvideo.md

-# Preloading images
+# :framed_picture: Preloading images

-<SmileText/> offers two ways to preload images:
+The <SmileText/> offers two ways to preload images:

 If your experiment is simple enough such that most or all images included in the project will likely be used, you can set the optional flag `preloadImages` in